NBC

+The National Broadcasting Company (NBC) is an American commercial broadcast television and radio network, serving as the flagship property of NBC Entertainment, a division of NBCUniversal, which is a subsidiary of Comcast.
+It is one of NBCUniversal's two main flagship subsidiaries, alongside Universal Studios.
+It is the first and oldest major broadcast programming network in the United States.

+NBC's headquarters are located in New York City at Rockefeller Center's Comcast Building, the network's longtime home.
+The network's predecessor parent companies were integral to the center's construction.
+NBC also notably has offices at the NBC Tower in Chicago, Illinois, and at 10 Universal City Plaza in Los Angeles, California.

-The National Broadcasting Company (NBC) is an American English-language commercial broadcast television and radio network.
-The flagship property of the NBC Entertainment division of NBCUniversal, a division of Comcast, its headquarters are located at Comcast Building in New York City.
-The company also has offices in Los Angeles at 10 Universal City Plaza and Chicago at the NBC Tower.
-NBC is the oldest of the traditional "Big Three" American television networks, having been formed in 1926 by the Radio Corporation of America.
-NBC is sometimes referred to as the "Peacock Network," in reference to its stylized peacock logo, introduced in 1956 to promote the company's innovations in early color broadcasting.
+Founded in 1926 by the Radio Corporation of America, later formally owned by General Electric (GE), Westinghouse, AT&T Corporation, and United Fruit Company, NBC is the oldest of the traditional "Big Three" American television networks in the 21st century (along with ABC and CBS) and is sometimes often referred to as the Peacock Network in reference to its stylized peacock logo, which was introduced in 1956 to promote the company's innovations in early color broadcasting.

-NBC has twelve owned-and-operated stations and nearly 200 affiliates throughout the United States and its territories, some of which are also available in Canada and Mexico via pay-television providers or in border areas over the air.
-NBC also maintains brand licensing agreements for international channels in South Korea and Germany.
+NBC has twelve owned-and-operated stations and has affiliates in almost every TV market in the United States.
+Some of the stations are also available in Mexico, the Caribbean, and Canada, via pay-television providers or in border areas over the air.

+The Peacock Network's corporate name was changed from National Broadcasting Company Inc., to NBC Universal Inc. along with the merger with the Vivendi Universal's entertainment division, and in 1986, NBC's controlled power was passed on to General Electric's $4.6 billion purchase with RCA.

 History

-The first and oldest major broadcast network in the United States, NBC was founded in 1926 by the Radio Corporation of America (RCA), then owned by General Electric (GE), Westinghouse, AT&T Corporation, and United Fruit Company.
-In 1932, GE had to sell RCA and NBC due to antitrust charges.
-In 1986, control of NBC passed back to GE through its $6.4 billion purchase of RCA.
-Although retaining NBC, GE immediately closed most RCA's divisions.
+NBC was formed in 1926 by the Radio Corporation of America (RCA) as the first and oldest major broadcast network in the United States.
+NBC was then owned by General Electric (GE), Westinghouse, AT&T Corporation and United Fruit Company.
+In 1932, the U.S. government forced GE to sell RCA and NBC due to antitrust violations.
+In late 1986, GE regained control of RCA through its $6.4 billion purchase of the company.
+Although it retained NBC, GE immediately closed or sold off most of RCA's other divisions and assets.

-In 2003, French media company Vivendi merged its entertainment assets with GE, forming NBC Universal.
-Comcast purchased a controlling interest in the company in 2011 and acquired General Electric's remaining stake in 2013.
+In 2004, French media company Vivendi merged its entertainment assets with GE, forming NBCUniversal.
+Comcast purchased a controlling interest in NBCUniversal in 2011 and acquired GE's remaining stake in 2013.

-NBC is the home broadcaster of some of the longest-running television series in American history, including the news program Meet the Press (debuted 1947); Today (debuted 1952); The Tonight Show (debuted nationally 1954); and Saturday Night Live (debuted 1975).
-All of these programs continue to be on NBC's schedule as of fall 2022.
-The drama series Law & Order: Special Victims Unit, which debuted in 1999, began its 24th season in September 2022 and is currently the longest-running live-action series in American prime-time television history.
+NBC is the home broadcaster of some of the longest continuously running American television series, including the news program Meet the Press (debuted 1947); Today (debuted 1952); The Tonight Show (debuted nationally 1954); and Saturday Night Live (debuted 1975).
+The drama series Law & Order: Special Victims Unit, which debuted in 1999, began its 26th season in October 2024 and is currently the longest-running live-action series in American prime-time television history.